RESULTS: Overseas Supercars events - Speedcafe

 Now that fans have had since Monday to vote, it’s time to give you the results (below).

-At the time of publication, 66.96 percent of readers voted for having a single long session for practice.
+At the time of publication, 66.96 percent of readers voted no.

 Are you surprised by the results?
 Let us know in the comments section below.